preethu19th/Database-Implementation/README.txt

 # COP-6726-Spring2015
 [![Build Status](https://magnum.travis-ci.com/preethu19th/COP-6726-Spring2015.svg?token=kpbq8bmL5S9Txs63cGxQ&branch=master)](https://magnum.travis-ci.com/preethu19th/COP-6726-Spring2015)

+To build all tests use:

+	make all

 To run the Project 3 test source: a3-test
+#Note please run a1-test for loading .bin and their meta files before running this test

-	make test.out
+	make a3-test
-	./bin/test.out [1-8]
+	./bin/a3-test [1-8]

 To run the Project 2 Part-2 test: a2-2test program
 This is used to test the SortedDBFile class